 The first Great Houses were built in Chaco Canyon in the 800s CE and construction of those and others continued until about 1125.
 The valley could only support so many people and things went well in the early days of a warmer and wetter weather trend.
 Then around 950 CE things started to cool and dry up.
 The pueblo at Aztec (on the banks of the Animas River) was begun around 1000 CE and archaeologists say most administrative duties at Chaco were transferred to Aztec by 1100.
 Chaco itself was essentially empty of people before 1200 CE.
 Many of the Chaco people went to Mesa Verde and reoccupied pueblos that had been abandoned there 100 years before when the weather got warmer and wetter and their ancestors had migrated back to lower elevations (like Chaco Canyon).
 By the late 1200s, Aztec and the Mesa Verde area were again depopulated.

 Some of those who left Chaco went south, to the area of Laguna where they set up on the shores of a large lake and wetland area (the lake was still there when the Spanish arrived several centuries later).
-They settled upstream from there, eventually reaching the foot of a white mesa they named Aaku, which they shortly built a new village on top of.
+A century after the founding of Laguna, migrants from the more northerly Kayenta lands appeared.
+Some of them settled upstream from the Lagunas, eventually reaching the foot of a white mesa they named Aaku, which they shortly built a new village on top of.
+Another century and the flow out of Mesa Verde saw groups moving southeast to build a pueblo at Gallinas Spring and another at a site called Pinnacle on the east side of the Black Mountains.
+They built other, smaller living spaces around the countryside, too, but by the early 1400s, all were abandoned and the area deserted.

 The Mogollon people occupied the valleys and floodplains of the San Andres, Black and Gila Mountains areas in southern New Mexico.
 Because of similarities in pueblo and kiva construction, it is felt their culture extended northwest along the Mogollon Rim into eastern Arizona.
 The Mimbres Mogollon people came from the Mimbres River Valley and the Gila Mountains.
 When they migrated out from those mountains in the early-and-mid 1100s, some of them went to already established pueblos in the San Andres Mountains area in south-central New Mexico.
 Some went north, around the Black Mountains and into the area of today's Acoma and Laguna Pueblos.
 Others went south, to Paquimé and Casas Grandes in northern Mexico.
 A cultural group who lived in a strip along the Mogollon Rim in eastern Arizona are also classed as Jornada Mogollon.
 In some places the uplift was only about 800 feet, in other places it was 2,000 feet.
 It was a sharp, sudden, dramatic uplift and the millions of years of erosion since have only made the landscape more dramatic.
 The people of the Salado Phenomenon lived downhill on the edge of the Rim, in the Roosevelt Valley and Sierra Ancha Mountains.
-Around 1200 there a migratory movement into the Tonto Basin of Kayenta people.
-Around 1400 CE there was a migratory movement out of the Salado centers, headed back north and into the Zuni and Acoma areas.
+In the mid 1200s there was a migratory movement of Kayenta people into the Tonto Basin.
+Around 1400 CE there was a migratory movement out of the Salado centers, headed back north and into the Zuni, Hopi and Acoma areas.

-Population in the Southwest fell off drastically in the 900s, then rose only to fall of precipitously in the 1100s (drought from 1130 to 1180) and rose again until it plateaued in the mid 1200s (drought from 1276 to 1299).
+Population in the Southwest fell off drastically in the 900s, then rose only to fall off precipitously again in the 1100s (severe drought from 1130 to 1180).
+Then the population rose again until it plateaued in the mid 1200s (drought from 1276 to 1299).
 Mount Sambalas erupted in Indonesia in 1257 CE and the whole world was plunged into darkness for several years.
 There was a steep decline in population everywhere.
 By 1450 the largest centers of population in the Southwest were in the Jemez Mountains/Pajarito Plateau/northern Rio Grande area with smaller centers in the Estancia Valley and along the southern edge of the Colorado Plateau around Acoma, along the Zuni River in western New Mexico, and around the Hopi mesas in northeastern Arizona.
-The Hohokam heartland was also almost completely depopulated.
+The Hohokam heartland was almost completely deserted.

 For some, the journey down to the Rio Grande took several hundred years, for others only a hundred years.
 The Upper San Juan Valley, the Jemez Mountains and the Pajarito Plateau caused many of them to make several decades-long stops along the way.
 The valley of the Rio Grande was also heavily occupied by other peoples, some of whom were easy to melt into and some not so easy.
 The 1200s were also the time of the arrival of the first bands of Athabaskans from the north.
 Bands of Navajos started to arrive around 1400 CE.
 Other Apachean groups were making their way down the eastern slopes of the mountains and either south into Texas or west into the depopulated areas of the Gila Mountains and eastern Arizona.